Catalina Robayo

-Catalina Robayo Vargas (born May 12, 1989) is a Colombian model, TV host, and beauty queen who was crowned Miss Colombia in 2010.
+Catalina Robayo Vargas (born May 12, 1989) is a Colombian model, tv host and beauty pageant titleholder who was crowned Miss Colombia 2010 and represented her country at the Miss Universe 2011 where she placed Top 16.

 Early life

-Robayo was born on May 12, 1989, in Cali, Cauca Valley to Valentin Robayo and Katty Ruth Robayo Vargas.
+Robayo was born on May 12, 1989 in Cali, Cauca Valley to Valentin Robayo and Katty Ruth Robayo Vargas.
 She studied law at the Pontifical Xavierian University.

 Pageantry

 Miss Colombia 2010

 Robayo represented her native department Valle, in the 58th edition of Miss Colombia, held on November 15, 2010, in Cartagena, Bolivar, crowning herself as Miss Colombia 2010, being the ninth time in history in which a representative of this department is crowned as Miss Colombia.

 Miss Universe 2011

-As Miss Colombia 2010, one of her responsibilities was to represent the country in Miss Universe 2011, held on September 12, 2011, in the city of Sao Paulo, Brazil, where she placed in the top 16 final.
+As Miss Colombia 2010, one of her responsibilities was to represent the country in Miss Universe 2011, held on September 12, 2011 in São Paulo, Brazil, where she placed in the top 16 final.